amishapai/Diksha-Foundation-Cfg/README.md

 A full-stack web application built for the **Diksha Foundation** to help measure and nurture the **social-emotional development** of students in underserved communities.

-Unlike traditional systems that focus purely on academic performance, EduPulse brings together **machine learning**, **natural language understanding**, and **prompt-based AI feedback** to give students, teachers, and NGOs actionable insights on the **invisible aspects of growth** — like confidence, empathy, collaboration, and emotional well-being.
+Unlike traditional systems that focus purely on academic performance, this application brings together **machine learning**, **natural language understanding**, and **prompt-based AI feedback** to give students, teachers, and NGOs actionable insights on the **invisible aspects of growth** — like confidence, empathy, collaboration, and emotional well-being.

 ---